Professional Development Opportunities

 All Professional Advancement Sessions are free and exclusive to AACR members.
 There is no cost to join the AACR as an Associate Member (graduate students, medical students and residents, and clinical and postdoctoral fellows who are enrolled in education or training programs that could lead to a career in cancer research) or Student Member (undergraduate and high school students).
 If you are not an AACR member, you are strongly encouraged to join the AACR and take advantage of the opportunity to attend these sessions and receive the many other benefits of membership, including the privilege of sponsoring abstracts, significantly reduced member registration rates, and more.

-21th Annual Undergraduate Student Caucus and Poster Competition
+Apply for AACR Membership21St Annual Undergraduate Student Caucus and Poster Competition

 Saturday, April 18, 2026

 With more than 250 undergraduate student participants every year, the AACR Undergraduate Student Caucus and Poster Competition continues to be the premier event for undergraduate students attending the AACR Annual Meeting.
 Now in its 21st year, this program provides undergraduate students with the opportunity to learn more about current research in the cancer field, hear from investigators about educational pathways and career development, explore career options in the cancer field, and compete for the Margaret Foti Foundation Undergraduate Prizes for Cancer Research while presenting research.
 Undergraduates at all levels and postbaccalaureate students are welcome to participate in this highly anticipated program at no cost.
-To learn more about this exciting opportunity, contact [email protected].
+To learn more about this program, contact [email protected].

 AACR Special Program for High School Students: The Conquest of Cancer and the Next Generation of Cancer Researchers